UMiamiLibraries/RAMP/README.md

    The 'Convert' link leads to a form that allows you to specify the path to EAD files.
 This path should have appropriate permissions so that the script can read and write files.

+   Note: if you receive an error when trying to run the conversion routine, you may need to edit your php.ini settings to change the value of 'short_open_tag' to 'Off.'

    After submitting the form, the script performs an XSLT transformation on all the files in the folder.
 After a successful transformation, the original EAD record is imported into the